odddollar/Hertz-hunter/README.md

 >
 > No commitment is made to implementing these.
 They're things I think would be cool to do, but may never actually see the light of day.

-- Custom PCB with integrated power management
+- Custom PCB with integrated power management circuitry
 - 3D printed case for a custom PCB
 - API accessible from a Wi-Fi hotspot for integration with other software
 - Web interface to interact with the scanner and display more detailed graphs